Getting a Mortgage In Portugal

 Which lenders offer mortgages for properties in Portugal?

-There are quite a few options when it comes to mortgage lenders, including banks based purely in Portugal and international banks such as Santandar and HSBC.
+There are quite a few options for mortgage lenders, including banks based purely in Portugal and international banks such as Santander and HSBC.
 Lenders open to mortgage applications from UK residents include the private bank Novobanco and Millennium BCP, one of the largest banks in Portugal.

-Terms and rates will vary between lenders, and this alongside potential language barriers make a broker vital if you want to find the best Portuguese mortgage lender for you.
+Terms and rates will vary between lenders, and this, along with potential language barriers, makes a broker vital if you want to find the best Portuguese mortgage lender for you.

 What are the typical interest rates?

-Mortgages in Portugal are linked to the Euribor, the Euro Interbank Offered Rate, and so you can expect to pay the Euribor plus a margin applied by the bank of around 1-2%.
+Mortgages in Portugal are linked to the Euribor, the Euro Interbank Offered Rate.
+You can expect to pay the Euribor plus a bank margin of around 1-2%.
 This will vary between lenders, but your broker can help you shop around.

-The Euribor has been steady and low over the last 12 years, and has actually been a negative amount for much of this time.
-Although it has started to climb recently in response to surging inflation across Europe, the 6 month Euribor, the rate used for most mortgages, only tipped 2% in October 2022, meaning mortgages in Portugal are still affordable.
+The Euribor has been steady and low over the last 12 years and has actually been negative for much of this time.
+Although it has started to climb recently in response to surging inflation across Europe, the 6-month Euribor, the rate used for most mortgages, only tipped 2% in October 2022, meaning mortgages in Portugal are still affordable.

 Can you get a buy-to-let mortgage in Portugal?

-In the UK, if you plan to rent out a property then you need a specialist buy-to-let mortgage, normally paying a premium.
-In Portugal however, there are not the same restrictions on how you use your property, and so the buy-to-let mortgage product that we’re familiar with in the UK doesn’t exist.
+In the UK, if you plan to rent out a property, you need a specialist buy-to-let mortgage, which normally involves a premium.
+In Portugal, however, there are not the same restrictions on how you use your property, and so the buy-to-let mortgage product that we’re familiar with in the UK doesn’t exist.

 Speak to a broker who specialises in Portuguese mortgages

-While having a broker with experience in the Portuguese mortgage market is invaluable, it can be difficult to know how to go about finding someone who has that level of specialism.
-Fortunately our free broker matching service is here to help.
+While having a broker with experience in the Portuguese mortgage market is invaluable, it can be difficult to find someone with that level of specialism.
+Fortunately, our broker matching service is here to help.

-Give us a call on 0808 189 2301 or make an online enquiry now and we can take a quick look at your needs and aspirations and choose just the right advisor for you, someone perfectly placed to help you secure the mortgage you want.
-We’ll arrange a free chat for you, and you can find out exactly how they can help you, with no obligation.
+Give us a call at 0330 818 7026 or make an online enquiry now, and we can take a quick look at your needs and aspirations and choose just the right advisor for you—someone perfectly placed to help you secure the mortgage you want.
+We’ll arrange a chat so you can find out exactly how they can help you, with no obligation.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!